jakubpulaczewski/pipeline-flow/docs/pages/user_guide/plugins/plugins_intro.rst

 Plugins
 =======
-Plugins extend the functionality of ``pipeline-orchestrator``, allowing users to integrate with different data sources, apply custom transformations, and enhance pipeline capabilities without modifying the core system.
+Plugins extend the functionality of ``pipeline-flow``, allowing users to integrate with different data sources, apply custom transformations, and enhance pipeline capabilities without modifying the core system.